 Food retailers as a whole account for 3% of UK electricity consumption, with 30-60% of that coming from refrigeration.
 This has led campaigners to call for refrigerators with doors to be the standard in supermarkets as a means of reducing this considerable drain on the grid.
 Additionally, it’s also worth noting that refrigerant leakage is associated with up to 20% of stores’ greenhouse gas emissions. and climate change contributor.

-Large food shops use approximately 156 kWh / m2 for their heating needs, 220 kWh / m2 on cool storage and a further 59 kWh / m2 on lighting.
-After a previous boom in the ‘hypermarket’ model, stores are becoming slightly more modest in size, with 30,000-50,000 sq. feet said to be the optimum.
+Large food shops use approximately 156 kWh / square metre for their heating needs, 220 kWh / square metre on cool storage and a further 59 kWh / square metre on lighting.
+After a previous boom in the ‘hypermarket’ model, stores are becoming slightly more modest in size, with 30,000-50,000 square feet said to be the optimum.

 Energy efficiency is really only a small part of a much bigger supermarket sustainability picture – and point of sale is just a small part of the food supply chain from field to fork.
 There are energy demand reduction and other opportunities for greener practises to be found throughout, from agriculture to processing, transport and waste disposal.

 There’s no doubt, however, that supermarkets are making moves to improve their contribution to reducing emissions and waste.
 From bold plastic reduction and recycling targets to moves to reduce food waste and the introduction of electric vehicles to delivery fleets, action is evident.
 For a couple of specific recent examples, Aldi has been hailed for its greener refrigeration technologies and practices, while Sainsbury’s has become the first to remove plastic bags for loose fruit, veg and bakery products.